I, Robot

-I, Robot is a fixup collection of science fiction short stories by American writer Isaac Asimov.
+I, Robot is a collection of science fiction short stories by American writer Isaac Asimov.
 The stories originally appeared in the American magazines Super Science Stories and Astounding Science Fiction between 1940 and 1950.
-The stories were then compiled into a single publication by Gnome Press in 1950, in an initial edition of 5,000 copies.
+In 1950, the stories were compiled into a single publication by Gnome Press, in an initial printing of 5,000 copies.

-All the short stories in this collection, minus the frame story, were later included in The Complete Robot (1982).
+In 1982, all the short stories, minus the frame story, were included in The Complete Robot.

 Overview

-The stories are woven together by a framing narrative in which the fictional Dr. Susan Calvin tells each story to a reporter (who serves as the narrator) in the 21st century.
+The stories are woven together by a framing narrative in which the fictional Dr. Susan Calvin tells each story to a reporter, who serves as the narrator, in the 21st century.
 Although the stories can be read separately, they share a theme of the interaction of humans, robots, and morality, and when combined they tell a larger story of Asimov's fictional history of robotics.

 Several of the stories feature the character of Dr. Calvin, chief robopsychologist at U.S. Robots and Mechanical Men, Inc., the major manufacturer of robots.
 Upon their publication in this collection, Asimov wrote a framing sequence presenting the stories as Calvin's reminiscences during an interview with her about her life's work, chiefly concerned with aberrant behaviour of robots and the use of "robopsychology" to sort out what is happening in their positronic brain.

 The book also contains the short story in which Asimov's Three Laws of Robotics first appear, which had large influence on later science fiction and had impact on thought on ethics of artificial intelligence as well.
-Other characters that appear in these short stories are Powell and Donovan, a field-testing team which locates flaws in USRMM's prototype models.
+Other characters that appear in these short stories are Powell and Donovan, a field-testing team that identifies flaws in USRMM's prototype models.

-The collection shares a title with the then recent short story "I, Robot" (1939) by Eando Binder (pseudonym of Earl and Otto Binder), which greatly influenced Asimov.
-Asimov had wanted to call his collection Mind and Iron and objected when the publisher made the title the same as Binder's.
+The collection shares a title with the then-recent short story "I, Robot" (1939) by Eando Binder, pseudonym of Earl and Otto Binder, which greatly influenced Asimov.
+Asimov had wanted to call his collection Mind and Iron, and objected when the publisher made the title the same as Binder's.
 In his introduction to the story in Isaac Asimov Presents the Great SF Stories (1979), Asimov wrote:

 It certainly caught my attention.
 Two months after I read it, I began "Robbie", about a sympathetic robot, and that was the start of my positronic robot series.
 Eleven years later, when nine of my robot stories were collected into a book, the publisher named the collection I, Robot over my objections.
 My book is now the more famous, but Otto's story was there first.